Sarosim/CUBE-Rota/README.md

 #### CSSmatic

-I used CSSmatic to generate the box-shadow that I like the most.
+I used CSSmatic to generate the box-shadow that I liked the most.

 #### W3C Validator